-However, the /etc/sudoers file itself is supplied by the system packages and modifications may break on updates.
+Keep in mind that the /etc/sudoers file is supplied by the system packages, and modifications done directly in the file may break updates.
 Therefore, it is recommended to put custom configuration into files in the /etc/sudoers.d/ directory.
-Any file in there is automatically included.
-To create or edit a file in that subdirectory, run:
+Use the following command to create or edit a file: